supertroll/counterbox/README.txt

 lvl up = x
 you can only lvl up once

-please download press the "download zip" button so i know how many downloaded it.
+please press the "download zip" button so i know how many downloaded it.